 Gaming and video production are both our passion, and they perfectly complement each other!
 A trailer video is the best way to show the components of your game and present the story behind it.

 Of course, before you commit to the project, you must know the price.
-We are only able to quote a trailer basing on: game components, script (written down and recorded as a video, see below) and voiceover.
+We are only able to quote a trailer basing on: game components, script (written down and recorded as a video, see below) and voiceover (we prefer getting VO files from the client, but we can record it for you too, if needed).
+Any references you can and wish to share, links to other similar videos you like to inspire us, both in terms of a purely visual style and the general feeling, pace, narration, etc. are also very much welcome at this point.

-1. All the game components that should appear in the video.
+1. Access to all the game components that should appear in the video.

 - Components should be uploaded to separate folders (e.g. cards, tokens, box, miniatures, etc.) on Google Drive, Dropbox or WeTransfer and shared wih us.

-- The box may be shared in two ways: as one flat image ready for print, or every side in a separate file.
+- The box may be shared in two ways: as one flat image ready for print (die cut lines removed), or every side in a separate file.

 - Cards, tokens and other images should be the same size pixel-wise within the same component type.

-- Please provide information when cards should have rounded corners.
+- Please provide information when cards, tiles, sheets, etc. should have rounded corners.

 - If you already know in advance that some files are not in their final version and may change in the future, please inform us about this fact.